-F grade in the Baptist World Aid Australia's Behind the Barcode 'Australian Fashion Report 2016', which grades companies on their efforts to mitigate the risks of forced labour, child labour and worker exploitation throughout their supply chains, as well as protect the environment from the harmful impacts of the fashion industry.
-Assessment criteria fall into four main categories: policies, knowing suppliers, auditing and supplier relationships, worker empowerment and environmental sustainability.
+Baptist World Aid Australia's '2022 Ethical Fashion Report' assessed 120 companies on their efforts to mitigate against the risks of forced labour, child labour and worker exploitation in their supply chains, as well as protect the environment from the harmful impacts of the fashion industry.
+Assessment criteria fall into five main categories: policy & governance, tracing & risk, auditing and supplier relationships, worker empowerment and environmental sustainability.
 This company received a score of 24/100.

 This company has been criticised for irresponsible advertising.
 In 2019 the UK Advertising Standards Authority (ASA) upheld a complaint about a product listing for a jumper on its website.
 The jumper was advertised as "faux fur", however testing revealed from the sample was real animal fur, most likely rabbit.
 The ASA concluded the ad was misleading and breached the Code.

 As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target.

 This company has taken angora items off the shelves and promised not to use angora again, following a PETA campaign launched in Dec 2013 which revealed the cruelty inflicted on angora rabbits in Chinese factory farms, where 90% of the world's angora is produced.

 Source: PETA (2018)

 This company is a founding member of the Sustainable Apparel Coalition, a multi-stakeholder initiative launched in March 2011 by a group of global apparel and footwear companies and non-profit organizations (representing nearly one third of the global market share for apparel and footwear).
 The Coalition's goals are to reduce the apparel industry's environmental and social impact, and to develop a universal index to measure environmental and social performance of apparel products.